-- Teaching strategies responsive to the learning strengths and needs of students from diverse backgrounds; - Using curriculum, assessment and reporting knowledge to design learning sequences and lesson plans; - Using ICT to expand curriculum learning opportunities for students in ways that acknowledge and respond to issues of cyber safety, and ethical and responsible use; - Selecting and using resources;
+- Teaching strategies responsive to the learning strengths and needs of students from diverse backgrounds; - The Queensland approach to senior syllabus curriculum, assessment and reporting - Using curriculum, assessment and reporting knowledge to design learning sequences and lesson plans; - Using ICT to expand curriculum learning opportunities for students in ways that acknowledge and respond to issues of cyber safety, and ethical and responsible use; - Selecting and using resources;

-- Verbal and non-verbal communication strategies to support engagement in the classroom; - Strategies to create and maintain safe and supportive learning environments; - Classroom organisation and behaviour management strategies and skills (continued); - Assess, moderate, provide feedback and report on student learning; - Using assessment data -systemic and class-based to evaluate student learning and modify teaching practice; - Continue to identify areas for professional learning and growth and development as a preservice teacher (as well as understand the implications for improved student learning).
-This includes using the Australian Professional Standards for Teachers and feedback from supervising teachers; - Continue to understand the legislative, school and employing authority requirements, and ethical principles and practices in the teaching and learning process.
+- Verbal and non-verbal communication strategies to support engagement in the classroom; - Strategies to create and maintain safe and supportive learning environments; - Classroom organisation and behaviour management strategies and skills (continued); - Understanding how assessment data within a secondary context (systemic data school, class, focus on students for example, NAPLAN) is used to evaluate student learning and modify teaching practice; - Continue to identify areas for professional learning and growth and development as a preservice teacher (as well as understand the implications for improved student learning); - Continue to understand the legislative, school and employing authority requirements, and ethical principles and practices in the teaching and learning process.

-Placement information and assessment for EDUC7535
+Placement information and assessment for EDUC4615

-Duration: 20 days (four-week block)
+Duration: 30 days (six-week block)

-Description: Appropriate teaching practice building to full lessons and to sequences of lessons through the four-week block in specific teaching area(s).
+Description: Appropriate teaching practice building to full lessons and to sequences of lessons through the six-week block in specific teaching area(s).
 Structured observation continues.